-The restraint coordinator is the hospital unit coordinator.
+The restraint coordinator is the clinical manager.
 At the time of the audit there were no restraints used.
 Maintaining a restraint-free environment and managing distressed behaviour and associated risks is included as part of the mandatory training plan and orientation programme.